 Set up a unique ResearcherID and ensure that your publications are linked to the ResearcherID profile.
 You can register directly via ResearcherID or via Web of Science.
 Registration enables you to create a public profile of all publications, citations and collaborations, which can also integrate with Web of Science and Endnote Online.
 Make sure however to keep your ResearchID profile up to date as (unlike Scopus) this is not an automated process.

-Find Web of Science on the Library's Databases pages.
+Find Web of Science on the Library's A-Z Resources page.
 Find EndNote Online within Web of Science.

 Research Gate and Academia.edu are academic social networking platforms aimed at connecting you to other researchers, to share, interact and identify potential collaborations.
 You can set up a profile and add a publication list.
 However, be careful when adding full text, as this is subject to publisher permissions.
 Check the publisher’s website or email us at email@example.com and we will be happy to advise.